fionnfuchs/ascii-canvas-js/README.md

 *Very early in development!*

 This is a javascript framework for drawing monospace ascii on a canvas.
 In the future functionality for game development is planned.

+**Currently only Browsers supporting JavaScript modules are supported!**

-### Take a look
+## Take a look
 You can see a small demo of functionality at **https://fionnfuchs.github.io/ascii-canvas-js/**

-### Features
+## Features
 - Draw single characters on grid
 - Draw boxes of characters on grid
 - Draw horizontal and vertical strings on grid